-wind, solar) in our analysis.
+In addition to state-level policy and political variables, our analysis includes covariates at the utility level.
+Prior research suggests that the composition of utility resource portfolios- particularly coal assets-influence policy preferences (Downie 2017).
+We therefore include measures of coal assets and non-carbon assets (e.g., nuclear, geothermal, wind, solar) in our analysis.
 Accounting for resource portfolios also likely captures a significant portion of the variation in the carbon intensity of utilities' supply chains, which has been shown to shape firm preferences for climate policy (Cory, Lerner, and Osgood 2020).
-We also include variables measuring utilities' size, both in terms of ownership of generation capacity as well as retail electric sales.
+We also adjust by variables measuring utilities' size, both in terms of ownership of generation capacity as well as retail electric sales.
 Finally, we account for utility corporate governance with an indicator variable representing whether utilities are publicly owned.
+In certain models we also adjust by state-level covariates.
+These include state GDP per capita, tax revenue per capita, wind energy potential, air quality, unemployment rate, and electricity prices.
 Summary statistics for each variable included in models are provided in Appendix Table A2.

 We use ordinal logistic regression to examine the factors shaping whether utilities opposed the CPP directly or through coalition membership (coded as -1), did not participate in legal action (coded as 0), or supported the CPP as intervenors (coded as 1).
-Regression results are presented in Table 1.
+Regression results for the main variables of interest are presented in Table 1, with the full set of coefficient estimates provided in the Appendix (A.5).
 Column (1) demonstrates a strong descriptive relationship between state policy and utility positions on the CPP.
 Below the median state policy score, 27 percent of utilities opposed the CPP in court, and just 4 percent of utilities supported the CPP.
 Above the median, just 6 percent of utilities opposed and 13 percent supported the CPP.

 Column (2) adds the state-level political variables (Democratic presidential vote share and state government position) discussed above.
 While these variables are highly correlated, it is notable that the coefficient on each is positive.
 Policy score, state government positions, and partisan lean in the electorate are all associated with greater support, and lower opposition to the CPP.
 But the only statistically significant variable in this model is state policy score.
-Column (3), our preferred specification, adds the utility-level variables discussed above.
-Even adjusting for utility generation assets (as expected, non-carbon assets are associated with greater CPP support), we find again that state policy score is statistically significantly associated with CPP positions.
+Column (3) adds the utility-level variables discussed above.
+Even adjusting for utility generation assets, we find again that state policy score is statistically significantly associated with CPP positions.
 The coefficient of 4.11 suggests that a .1 point difference in a state's utility clean energy policy score (SD=.26, 0-1 scale) is associated with a 51 percent increase in the likelihood of a utility based in that state supporting the CPP (compared to non-participation).
+This result holds conditional on state-level covariates as well, as demonstrated by column (4).